Open dynamics of entanglement in mesoscopic bosonic systems: Open evolution and reduced state of the field approach

-Let us show how our extended reduced state $\hat\rho_4$ can be incorporated into an RSF like formalism.
-States from the single-particle space of RSF contain information about particle numbers in modes, and thus a natural concept seems to be the introduction of a tensor product of two single-particle spaces to track correlations of particle numbers.
+Let us show how our extended reduced state $\hat\rho_4$ can be incorporated into an RSF-like formalism.
+States from the single-particle space of RSF contain information about particle numbers in modes.
+Thus, a natural concept is to introduce a tensor product of two single-particle spaces to track correlations of particle numbers.
 The extended reduced state $\hat\rho_4$ is then an operator on the two-particle Hilbert space constructed based on two copies of the single-particle space.
 Note that reduction of state $\hat \rho_F$ does not always have to result in the operator $\hat \rho_4$ being Hermitian.
-Thus, it does not have to constitute a proper state on this Hilbert space, but still $\hat \rho^\mathcal{N}_{\rho_R}$ does.
-We keep the whole structure $\hat \rho_4$ as it provides additional useful information on quantum features of the state, which we will exploit further in the text, and it might also be required to track the time evolution in some circumstances.
-We build an extended reduced state $\hat \rho_4$ \eqref{eq:rho_4} to resemble a single-particle density matrix $\hat\rho$ \eqref{eq:rho} with indices of annihilation operators responsible for labeling rows and indices of creation operators labeling columns.
-One can analogously to \eqref{eq:ob_RSF} reduce the observables:
+Thus, it does not have to constitute a proper state on this Hilbert space, but still $\hat \rho^\mathcal{N}_{\rho_F}$ does.
+We keep the whole structure $\hat \rho_4$ as it provides additional useful information on quantum features of the state.
+We will exploit this information later.
+Moreover, $\hat \rho_4$ is necessary for deriving a closed set of evolution equations that corresponds to (\ref{eq:full_ev}).
+We build an extended reduced state $\hat \rho_4$ \eqref{eq:rho_4} to resemble a single-particle density matrix $\hat\rho$ \eqref{eq:rho}, i.e., with indices of annihilation operators responsible for labeling rows and indices of creation operators labeling columns.
+Analogously to \eqref{eq:ob_RSF}, one can reduce the observables: